 United Way Bay Area uses Exponent Case Management (ECM) to help track students in SparkPoint.
-“We want to make sure we are reporting accurately the work that is actually happening on the ground,” stated Nicole Harden, Director, Regional Learning and Partnerships at United Way Bay Area.
+“We want to make sure we are reporting accurately the work that is actually happening on the ground,” stated Nicole Harden, Vice President of Economic Success at United Way Bay Area.
 “We want to be able to tell their stories.
 The tool we had before wasn’t able to do that for us.
 We had multiple databases that we were using, and anyone can tell you that that is super difficult!”

 After making the move to ECM, the benefits were clear.
 “One of the reasons ECM works so well for us and our model is that each service builds on the other, so a student can come in and be experiencing food insecurity, and we can provide groceries to them and then we can talk to them about how saving money on these groceries can be a starting place for opening a bank account or saving money for an apartment,” explained Chad Thompson, SparkPoint Program Director.
 “If we didn’t have ECM, we would probably use spreadsheets to track what we were doing or try to use some software that wasn’t customized or built for us to use.
 It would take a lot more time and our coordinators and our financial coaches wouldn’t be able to spend that time working with our clients.”

 ECM enables the organization to track behavior change.
 According to Nicole Harden, VP of Economic Success at United Way, “We are able to track all of the services that folks are being referred to or that they are receiving when they are working with our centers.”

 With ECM, SparkPoint program service coordinators and financial coaches can easily track key information about a student and ensure they are getting the help they need, be it in the form of public benefits, counseling, financial aid, or other areas.
 “We can customize our ECM software to make sure our reports are already tracking information that we have to include in our grant applications and end of year reports, making our job much easier,” said Chad.